yuyan0503/nygbca/README.md

 ## Getting Started

-After cloning and downloading the required dependencies, create dev.db in prisma/, and then run
+After cloning and downloading the required dependencies, rename .env.example to .env and change it to your credintials, and then run

 ```bash
 npx prisma db push